 What were your goals for this season and how did you work to achieve those?

-Our goal was to start our farm from the ground up and also start our food-cart.
+Our goal was to start the farm from the ground up and also start a food-cart.
 We started with 1.5 acres of hay field and no infrastructure.
 To achieve our goal of being a farm it required a lot of planning, a lot of organizing and a lot of work.
 We had volunteers come this summer to help with plantings and harvests.
 We had the help of a tractor to spade the grass up and from there we started planting.
 We put on our sheet composting layers, utilizing chickens and ducks for weed and pest control and planted our cover crops for the season.

 We also wanted to receive some financial help so applying for a loan was very important.
 With the help of our business mentor we were able to put together our business plan and organize all requirements to receive the loan.